gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 ## Motivation

-Physically plausible values for inertial parameters like mass, center of mass, moments of inertia, etc. are required for an accurate simulation.
-Such parameters are often difficult to visualize and a user may tend to enter wrong values for parameters This often leads to an incorrect simulation which is hard to debug.

 Currently, there are 2 major workflows used by the users to obtain the correct inertial parameters of their models:

  * Using CAD softwares like [Fusion360](https://www.autodesk.in/products/fusion-360/overview?term=1-YEAR&tab=subscription) or [Solidworks](https://www.solidworks.com/).
 Many users design their robot models using such CAD software which usually provide plugins that automatically generates the URDF/SDF for their model.
 These plugins handle the calculation of the inertial parameters.
 For eg, Fusion360 provides the [Fusion2URDF](https://github.com/syuntoku14/fusion2urdf) plugin which automatically generates a URDF with all the inertial parameters.

  * Another way is to use 3rd-party Mesh Processing Software like [Meshlab](https://www.meshlab.net/).
 Such softwares take the mesh file as an input and provide the inertial parameters as an output which can then be copied and pasted into the URDF/SDF file.
 This is also the method that was suggested in official [Classic Gazebo docs](https://classic.gazebosim.org/tutorials?cat=build_robot&tut=inertia).

 Both of these ways create a dependency on external software and might be complicated for beginners.
-Integrating this directly in Gz Sim would provide a smoother and user-friendly workflow.
+Native support for this feature directly into Gz Sim would facilitate the effortless generation of accurate simulations.

 ## User Perspective

-Currently to specify the `<inertial>` element of a `<link>` in SDFormat, the user needs to add the `<mass>`, `<pose>`, and `<inertia>` tags.
+To specify the `<inertial>` element of a `<link>` in SDFormat, the user needs to add the `<mass>`, `<pose>`, and `<inertia>` tags.
 Here `<mass>` is the mass of the link and `<pose>` is the pose of the Centre of Mass with respect to the link frame.
 The `<inertia>` tag, on the other hand, needs to enclose the following 6 tags:

  * `<ixx>` (Moment of Inertia)